johnosbb/CSS_JQuey_Examples/README.md

-# CSSExamples
+# CSS and JQuery Examples
-Some simple CSS Examples
+Some simple CSS and JQuery Examples